BrainardLab/mQUESTPlus/README.md

 progams in the demos directory.
 These reprise a number of figures in the Watson paper as well as calculations illustrated by the Mathematica notebook that accompanies the paper.

-Use "help mQuestPlus" at the Matlab prompt to access the contents of the package, and then from you can click through to the routines in each subdirectory.
+Use "help mQUESTPlus" at the Matlab prompt to access the contents of the package, and then from you can click through to the routines in each subdirectory.

-Similarly, "doc mQuestPlus" at the Matlab prompt will bring up the Matlab documentation viewer and then you can click within that to explore the toolbox.
+Similarly, "doc mQUESTPlus" at the Matlab prompt will bring up the Matlab documentation viewer and then you can click within that to explore the toolbox.

 For each individual function, using "help qpRoutineName" or "doc qpRoutineName" will provide usage for that routine.